Akashi Castle (Akashi Park) 明石城（兵庫県立明石公園）

 Only fifteen minutes outside of Kobe is Akashi Castle (Akashi Park), an excellent spot for cherry blossom viewing in Japan.

 Akashi Castle is a short walk from the north exit of Akashi Station.
 The station is on the JR Sanyo Main Line between Kobe (15 minutes from Sannomiya) and Himeji (25 minutes).

 Over 1,400 cherry blossom trees grow in the park

 Gonoike Pond has both rowboats and cycle boats

 Akashi Castle turned 400 years old in 2019

 Akashi Castle is one of Japan's 100 Famous Castles, and its three-story tower is a National Important Cultural Property

 Around the ruins

 Akashi Park surrounds the ruins of Akashi Castle.
-The park is large and open, with a lawn area where you can view the castle ruins, including the surviving turrets known as Tatsumi yagura and Hitsujisaru yagura.
-At the rear of the castle is Gono Pond, where you can rent a paddle boat and explore.
+The park is large and open, with a lawn area where you can view the castle ruins, including the surviving three-story turrets known as Tatsumi yagura and Hitsujisaru yagura.
+To the rear of the turrets is Gonoike Pond, where you can rent a boat and explore.